johnstuby7/React-Master-Class/React-Notes.md

   - configure server
   - look into firebase for example of where to deploy a website

+  - firebase:
+  - Create a new account/ new project
+  - once the project is made, navigate to the hosting option under build and click get started -

 - ## Lazy Loading: load code only when its needed:

   ```